Blosc/bcolz/doc/install.rst

 ------------

 carray depends on NumPy (>= 1.4.1) and, optionally, Numexpr (>= 1.4).
-Also, if you are going to install from sources, you will need Cython (>= 0.13) and a C compiler (GCC or MSVC 2008 have been tested).
+Also, if you are going to install from sources, and a C compiler (both GCC and MSVC 2008 have been tested).

 Installing from sources
 =======================